Elvis Presley

 While on the phone, Elvis told James that he really loved his playing and that he used to watch the Ozzie and Harriet show just to see James play with Ricky Nelson at the end of each show.
 Elvis asked James if he could put together a band for the upcoming Las Vegas engagement.
 It would mean that James would have to give up some of his lucrative studio work, but James told Elvis he’d do it.

 The first person he called was pianist Glen D. Hardin, a fellow Shindog, who turned him down.
 He then called Larry Muhoberac.
 James was also turned down by drummer Richie Frost a fellow Ricky Nelson band member.
 James had recently worked with bass player Jerry Scheff.
 Scheff didn’t want to do it, but he went to the auditions and was just blown away by Elvis’ performance.
-John Wilkinson, the rhythm guitarist had agreed to do it.
-The only musician they needed was a drummer.
-James assumed it would be a session player called Gene Pello, but Muhoberac told James about Ronnie Tutt, with whom he had worked with in Dallas.
-Ronnie Tutt auditioned and got the job.

 July 18, 1969: In James Burton’s recollection, “Right off the bat we probably learned 150 songs over six nights of work”.
 It was obvious that Elvis really admired James.
 During his ’69 performances, he always introduced James as his favourite guitar player.